WEB SITES

 The name "WILDS of Manitoba" was chosen as an all encompassing name for this website's diverse wilderness information.
 This is not a "wild" website and contains no illicit information or foul language.

-WILDS avoids JAVA, frames and cookies.
-Simple html coding makes the information available to many web trippers who do not have access to high-speed data links, fast computers or the latest web browsers.
+WILDS minimizes use of JAVA, frames and cookies.
+Simple html coding makes the information available to many web trippers who do not have access to high-speed data links, fast computers or the latest web browsers or mobile devices.

-Those who have access to the latest technologies will find pages created by WILDS appear very quickly on their computer screens.
+Those who have access to the latest technologies will find pages created by WILDS appear very quickly on their computer or mobile device displays.

 Some of the pages include many photos and may take time to download on any browser or data link.